-How many educators are on site in your child's early learning centre?
-That depends on the number and age of the children in your centre.
+How many educators are on-site in your child's summer camp?
+That depends on the number and age of the children.

-- For children aged 0 to 18 months inclusively, the ratio is 1 adult per 3 children. - For children aged 18 to 30 months inclusively, the ratio is 1 adult per 5 children. - For children aged 30 months to 5 years inclusively, the radio is 1 adult per 8 children. - For children aged 3.7 to 6 years inclusively, the ratio is 1 adult per 13 children. - For children aged 5.7 to 12 years inclusively, the ratio is 1 adult per 15 children. - For children aged 9 to 12 years inclusively, the ratio is 1 adult per 20 children.
+- For children aged 3.7 to 6 years inclusively, the ratio is 1 adult per 13 children. - For children aged 5.7 to 12 years inclusively, the ratio is 1 adult per 15 children.

 As mentioned earlier, during hours of arrival and departure (between 7 and 8:30 a.m. and between 5 and 6 p.m.), a lower ratio is allowed.
-But nonetheless, the ratio never dips below two thirds of the ratio prescribed by the Ministry.
-For example, this means that 2 educators can at times be responsible for 3 same-age groups.
+But nonetheless, the ratio never dips below two-thirds of the ratio prescribed by the Ministry.

-When five children older than 18 months are present in our ELCs, we must ensure that two members of our personnel are on site (both at the start and the end of the day).
-To fully benefit from the programming and avoid disrupting the child's daily routine, we suggest your child arrive at daycare by 9 am at the latest.
+To fully benefit from the programming and avoid disrupting the child's daily routine, we suggest your child arrive at summer camp by 9 am at the latest.